JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

    </tab>
    </tabs>

-5. Create the `src/main/kotlin/` directory in the module and add a Kotlin source file, for example, `scriptDef.kt`.
+2. Create the `src/main/kotlin/` directory in the module and add a Kotlin source file, for example, `scriptDef.kt`.

-6. In `scriptDef.kt`, create an abstract class.
-It will be the _script definition_.
+3. In `scriptDef.kt`, create a class.
+It will be a superclass for scripts of this type, so declare it `abstract` or `open`.

     ```kotlin
+    // abstract (or open) superclass for scripts of this type
     abstract class ScriptWithMavenDeps
     ```

+   This class with also serve as a reference to the script definition later.

-7. To make the class a script definition, mark it with the `@KotlinScript` annotation.
+5. To make the class a script definition, mark it with the `@KotlinScript` annotation.
 Pass two parameters to the annotation:
    * `fileExtension` - a string ending with `.kts` that defines a file extension for scripts of this type.
    * `compilationConfiguration` - a Kotlin class that extends `ScriptCompilationConfiguration` and defines the compilation specifics for this script definition.
 You'll create it in the next step.